-The first fine arts exhibit curated by celebrated Los Angeles-based artist Ben Jackel “USS Indianapolis and other Tales from the Sea” opened on November 17, 2018 and ran through the spring of 2019.
+The first fine arts exhibit curated by celebrated Los Angeles-based artist Ben Jackel “USS Indianapolis and other Tales from the Sea”.

-The current exhibit “CORAL SEA: The Unsung Battle of the South Pacific” by Los Angeles and Japan based interdisciplinary artist Kio Griffith will run through November 8, 2019.
+The current exhibit “CORAL SEA: The Unsung Battle of the South Pacific” by Los Angeles and Japan based interdisciplinary artist Kio Griffith.

 CORAL SEA: The Unsung Battle of the South Pacific is brought to life through blueprint-styled graphic prints of hybrid war machines, a hybridized Japanese castle and superstructure of the IJN battleship, postage stamp-styled graphic prints of imaginary nations named after bodies of water and seas, and more.

 Kio Griffith is a bi-coastal, Los Angeles- and Japan-based artist, curator, and writer.
 His conceptual work includes drawing, painting, sound, video, performance, electronics, language, sculpture, and installation.

 The naming of the exhibition space, “Alfa Romeo Tango,” is from the National Alliance Treaty Organization (NATO) phonetic alphabet spelling the word “art.”
 The location is on the third deck, near the semi-permanent show, “Lost at Sea: The Explorations of Dr. Robert Ballard.”
 Extended IOWA Experience admission to the museum incorporates entry to the gallery.
 A percentage of each sale will be donated to Battleship IOWA Museum.